 It is during my years at university that my quest changed.

-Now, an important part of my photography is focused on the concept of human loneliness in the non places.
+Now, an important part of my photography is focused on the concept of human loneliness.
 I present this concept symbolically through isolated figures, turned away, blurred or camouflaged in the urban landscape.

 This perception is very much influenced by my studies in sociology, most importantly from the theories about super modernity.